Dark Mode

 Verify your eligibility for Green Card renewal by confirming whether you are within the renewal window mentioned above.

-2. Prepare Form I-90 And Supporting Documents
+2. Prepare Form I-90 & Supporting Documents

 Complete Form I-90, Application to Replace Permanent Resident Card.
 Provide accurate and up-to-date information.